AsterNullbyte/Scamming-101/README.md

 >[!NOTE]
 > **AI usage disclosure**
 >
+> The use of AI was employed for proofreading, formatting, and feedback.
+(Plugging in human created text and asking it to format it using github's rich markdown)
+>
-> The use of AI was employed for proofreading and feedback, no contributions were made in part or wholy by any LLM model.
+>No contributions were made in part or wholy by any LLM model.

 <details>
 <summary><b>Discord</b></summary>